sabit-islam/League-Of-Legends-Match-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

 The plot above shows a rather normal dataset which skews to the right.
-As we know one role specifically focuses on assists, support, a right skew makes perfect sense.
-Due to this skew, it is proven mathematically how the assists of supports distinguish themselves from other roles, placing them outside the normal distribution.
+As we know one role specifically focuses on `assists`, `Support`, a right skew makes perfect sense.
+Due to this skew, it is proven mathematically how the `assists` of `Supports` distinguish themselves from other roles, placing them outside the normal distribution and allowing prediction.

 ### Bivariate Analysis